Siriusq/cv/content/project/Coding_Sky_Unity_Game/index.md

 ---

 # Introduction
-A funny 3D puzzle coding game designed to stimulate the user's interest in a game style.
+A Unity-based serious game designed to visualize abstract programming structures through interactive 3D gameplay.
 The game contains 8 different levels that will introduce users to basic concepts, functions, loops and loop nesting, conditional statements, etc.

 Thanks to Unity's cross-platform capabilities, this game can run on iOS, Android, Windows, MacOS, and Linux.